codingconcepts/dg/README.md

 * Refactor into separate files

-* Add a `set` generator that takes a set of options and returns one of them (possibly with a weight)

 * Add a `inc` generator that provides incrementing numbers

+* Implement a faster random

 * Add progress bar
 ``` go